 - Measure your blood oxygen with an all-new sensor and app

 - Check your heart rhythm with the ECG app

 Casual fitness fans who want a sporty, more masculine-looking watch might like the Suunto 3 Fitness, which has something of the allure of Garmin’s Forerunner 935.

-Its best features are the heart-rate powered adaptive training and recovery advice that show you the stress your body is under in real-time.
-These features help you get the most out of your workout and are often more useful than preloaded sports profile.
+Its best features are the heart-rate powered adaptive training and recovery advice that shows you the stress your body is under in real-time.
+These features help you get the most out of your workout and are often more helpful than a preloaded sports profile.